athomasq/athomasq.github.io/investing/investing-in-public-appendices/learning-to-be-picky-as-an-angel.md

 ----

 Should I select companies to invest in based on team, or product, or market?
-I've become a big fan of Andy Weissman's answer: **why choose?**
+I'm a big fan of Andy Weissman's answer: **why choose?**

-Nobody's forcing me to invest, so I should be willing to pass on deal after deal until I find one that has a great team *and* a great product *and* a great market.
+Nobody's forcing me to invest, so I should be willing to pass on deal after deal until I find one that has a great team *and* a strong value prop *and* a huge market.
 Anything else is a compromise.

 <img src="/assets/img/team-market-product_.jpg" class="image2">